Reading Time: 4 minutes

 Another important strategy to get you to practice and do the things you need to do is to plan and decide in advance.
-You need to cut the amount of decisions to a minimum because you don’t want your emotions getting in the way when it’s the time to take action.
+You need to cut the number of decisions to a minimum because you don’t want your emotions getting in the way when it’s the time to take action.
 The goal is to save your willpower and avoid fighting the emotions that are trying to derail you.

 Plan the when and how you are going to do things.
 If you ask yourself do I feel like practicing now?
 Many times you will say no and then think of reasons why you shouldn’t do it.
 But if you schedule practice time and know exactly when you are supposed to practice, it makes it easier for you to just do it.

 In other words, you will get more done if you do plan on writing from 9 am to 10 am on Tuesdays and Thursdays than by doing it when you feel like it.
 This is especially true if you are just starting out, but even masters follow routines to work on their skill.

 Setting time aside to work on your skill is only one part of it.
 Ideally, you would want to plan ahead as many aspects as possible, like having everything you need at hand, deciding where and how you are going to practice, and choosing what your goal will be for the practice session.

 I.e. I’ll start writing at my desk (where) at 9 am on Tuesday’s and Thursdays (when) using Scrivener (how), I’ll have water and the books I’m researching close to me before I start (avoid breaking the flow) and I’ll write for as long as necessary until I finish 5 pages (having a goal).
 Feel free to add as many aspects as you want.